Jubatian/rrpge-spec/specs/userlib/utf.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: us_utf32f8
-- Cycles: 40 / 200
+- Cycles: 40 / 200 + Byte reader function calls
-- Param0: UTF-8 first byte
+- Param0: Byte reader function
-- Param1: UTF-8 second byte
+- Param1: Parameter to pass to the byte reader
-- Param2: UTF-8 third byte
-- Param3: UTF-8 fourth byte
 - Ret.
 C: UTF-32 character, high
 - Ret.X3: UTF-32 character, low

-Converts a UTF-8 sequence to a UTF-32 character.
-Variable number of parameters are accepted (second, third, and fourth bytes may be omitted).
-The first parameter must be the first character of a valid UTF-8 sequence.
+Converts a UTF-8 sequence read by the provided function to a UTF-32 character.

+The provided function should accept zero or one parameter, the latter case it may be an object pointer over which the function operates.
+It has to produce the byte return in X3 (only low 8 bits used).
+At least one byte is read by this function; only that many bytes are read otherwise which complete a UTF-8 sequence.

+The parameter for the byte reader may be omitted if such a reader is supplied which doesn't rely on one.

 If the UTF-8 sequence is invalid (or would be longer than 4 bytes), zero is returned.